AMIS-Services/code-cafe-20190520/quickstart-cloud-containers/Quickstart container in the Azure cloud.md

 az container create --resource-group containertest --location westeurope --name dbadmin2 --image phpmyadmin/phpmyadmin --ip-address public --port 80 --cpu 1 --memory 1.5 --dns-name-label dbadmin2 --environment-variables PMA_HOST=db2.westeurope.azurecontainer.io PMA_PORT=3306
 ```

-Also here: update password for the MySQL user and then try to connect using the new PHPMyAdmin container.
+Also here: update password for the MySQL user and then try to connect using the new PHPMyAdmin container: `alter user db_user identified with mysql_native_password by 'secretuserpassword';`.

 Create a table and add some data.